 Strawberries are also sources of condensed tannins that are known to reduce glucose levels.10 Consuming strawberries may also help in managing hyperglycemia and hypertension linked to type 2 diabetes.11

-You can include strawberries in your diet
+You can include strawberries in your diet by adding them to cereals for breakfast, smoothies, or even yogurt.

 6. Green Beans